 He has received numerous awards and recognitions throughout his career including the Presidential Medal from Ana G. Méndez University System, Tampa Hispanic Success Story Award in 2015, and the Florida Latino Administrator of the Year Award in 2017.
 He also published several articles in national magazines like Momentum – one of his most recent articles is titled “Are Our Schools Culturally Proficient?”

-Dr. Vázquez Matos has a Doctoral Degree in Administrator Leadership for Teaching and Learning from Walden University; a Professional Diploma in Advanced Leadership Studies from Manhattan College; a Masters of Education in School Administration and Supervision from Manhattan College; and a Bachelor of Arts in Spanish and Secondary Education from St. Thomas Aquinas College.
-A graduate from the Superintendent Leadership Academy from the Association of Latino Administrators and Superintendents, he is currently pursuing his second doctorate in Second Language Research from Inter-American University of Puerto Rico.
+Dr. Vázquez Matos has a Doctoral Degree in Second Language Research from Universidad Interamericana de Puerto Rico (Inter-American University of Puerto Rico) and a Doctoral Degree in Administrator Leadership for Teaching and Learning from Walden University; a Professional Diploma in Advanced Leadership Studies from Manhattan College; a Masters of Education in School Administration and Supervision from Manhattan College; and a Bachelor of Arts in Spanish and Secondary Education from St. Thomas Aquinas College.
+He is also a graduate of the Superintendent Leadership Academy from the Association of Latino Administrators and Superintendents.